 - kids with untreated tuberculosis, leukemia, or other cancers

-- people whose immune systems are suppressed for any reason
+- people whose immune systems are weakened for any reason

-- kids who have a history of severe allergic reaction to gelatin or to the antibiotic neomycin, as they are at risk for serious reactions
+- kids who have a history of severe allergic reaction to gelatin or to the antibiotic neomycin, as they could have serious reactions to the vaccine

-Kids with measles should be closely watched.
-In some cases, measles can lead to other complications, such as otitis media, croup, diarrhea, pneumonia, and encephalitis (a serious brain infection), which may require antibiotics or hospitalization.
+Kids with measles should have their condition closely monitored by a doctor.
+In some cases, measles can lead to other complications, such as otitis media, croup, diarrhea, pneumonia, and encephalitis, which may require antibiotics or hospitalization.

 In developing countries, vitamin A has been found to decrease complications and death associated with measles infections.
 In the U.S., vitamin A supplementation should be considered for children between 6 months and 2 years old who are hospitalized with measles and its complications.